maxmarchuk/spotify-playlist-manager/README.md

 # spotify-api-intro
 This Repo is the result of a tutorial that teaches how to use Spotify's API with react.
-It's a siple app that allos users to see what song they currently have playing on Spotify.
-There are two parts to it, the auth-server, and the client.

 ## Getting Statrted